 For NALUFF, state:

+For NALU based codecs, we propose the following semantics:

+In the following, the term parameter-set-like NAL units refer to parameter set NAL units, DCI NAL unit, and OPI NAL units collectively.

-For NALU based codecs, we propose the following semantics:For NALU-based video formats, the codec_specific_param field of the CorruptedSampleInfoEntry is defined as a bit mask, with most significant bit first, of the following flags:
+For NALU-based video formats, the codec_specific_param field of the CorruptedSampleInfoEntry is defined as a bit mask, with most significant bit first, of the following flags:

-ParameterSetCorruptedFlag (value 0x00000001): indicates that one or more parameter sets (DCI, VPS, SPS, PPS, APS, OPI?) in the associated data is corrupted
+DecodingParameterSetCorruptedFlag (value 0x00000001): indicates that one or more parameter-set-like NAL unis in the associated data that are needed for decoding the bitstream are corrupted.

+NonDecodingParameterSetCorruptedFlag (value 0x00000002): indicates that one or more parameter-set-like NAL units in the associated data that are not needed for decoding the bitstream are corrupted.

+ConformanceSeiCorruptedFlag (value 0x00000004): indicates that one or more SEI NAL units in the associated data that contain SEI messages affecting the HRD conformance of the bitstream are corrupted.

+EssentialSeiCorruptedFlag (value 0x00000008): indicates that one or more SEI NAL units in the associated data that contain essential SEI messages not affecting the HRD conformance of the bitstream are corrupted.

-SEICorruptedFlag (value 0x00000002): indicates that one or more SEI messages in the associated data is corrupted
+NonessentialSeiCorruptedFlag (value 0x00000010): indicates that one or more SEI NAL units in the associated data that contain non-essential SEI messages not affecting the HRD conformance of the bitstream are corrupted.

-SliceHeaderCorruptedFlag (value 0x00000004): indicates that one or more slice headers or picture headers in the associated data is corrupted
+VclHeaderCorruptedFlag (value 0x00000020): indicates that one or more NAL unit headers, slice headers or picture headers of the VCL NAL units in the associated data are corrupted.

-VCLCorruptedFlag (value 0x00000008): indicates that VCL data of one or more slices in the associated data is corrupted
+VclDataCorruptedFlag (value 0x00000040): indicates that VCL data of one or more slices in the associated data is corrupted, where VCL data refers to data in a VCL NAL unit excluding the NAL unit header, the slice header, and the picture header, if any.

+OtherNonVclNalCorruptedFlag (value 0x00000080): indicates that one or more non-VCL NAL units in the associated data that are not parameter-set-like NAL units and are not SEI NAL units are corrupted.

+RefPicCorruptedFlag (value 0x00000100): indicates that one or more of the reference pictures of the slices in the associated data are corrupted.

-OtherNonVCLNALCorruptedFlag (value 0x00000010): indicates that one or more NAL units in the associated data with types different from the above types is corrupted
+RefDecParamSetCorruptedFlag (value 0x00000200): indicates that one or more of the parameter-set-like NAL units needed for decoding the slices in the associated data are corrupted.

 A codec_specific_param with value 0 means no information is available for describing the corruption.